Trump Addresses Turning Point Rally in Nevada

 Harris Targets Black, Latino Voters

 According to the Harris campaign, the vice president plans to return to the crucial swing state of Pennsylvania on Sunday.
-Harris will attend a series of events that largely focuses on Black and Latino neighborhoods.
+Harris will attend a series of events that largely focus on Black and Latino neighborhoods.

 Pennsylvania, which holds 19 electoral votes, is considered the biggest battleground.

 An Emerson College/RealClear Pennsylvania poll released on Thursday shows that Trump has a narrow lead over Harris in the state, 49 percent to 48 percent.
-The data also shows that three percent still remain undecided with less than two weeks until Election Day.
+The data also show that three percent still remain undecided with less than two weeks until Election Day.

 In 2016, Trump won the state by only 0.7 percent.
-President Joe Biden in 2020 won Pennsylvania by 1.2 percent.
+Biden in 2020 won Pennsylvania by 1.2 percent.